$40.56 $49.98 Buy It Now

 When it comes to digital cameras, the color gamut refers to the range of colors that can be captured and reproduced by the camera sensor.
 The color gamut is determined by the sensor’s ability to detect different wavelengths of light and convert them into digital data.

-See also Best professional digital camera reviews
+See also Best digital camera for moms

 Each digital camera has its own unique color gamut, which is influenced by factors such as the sensor technology, the lens quality, and the image processing algorithms used by the camera.
 A wider color gamut means that the camera can capture a broader range of colors, resulting in more vibrant and accurate images.